pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_dbt_docs/models/mart/global/description__mrt_global__local_authority.md

 {% docs description__mrt_global__local_authority %}

-The `mrt_global__local_authority` table captures data related to local authorities, including their types, activity status, and managed venues.
-This table is essential for understanding the role of local authorities in managing cultural venues and offers, and for analyzing their impact on cultural engagement within the application.
+The `mrt_global__local_authority` table captures data related to public administrations registered on pass Culture, including their types, activity status, and managed venues.

 {% enddocs %}

+All public administrations registered and validated on pass Culture, whether activated (at least one offer created) or not, are listed in this table.
+Public administrations include all offerers (identified via an offerer_id) registered under NAF code (primary activity code) 84.11Z.
+Each row corresponds to a public local authority offerer (one offerer_id).
+This table is therefore a subset of the mrt_global__offerer table, and the fields related to activity correspond to those of the offerer.

 ## Table description